-Bringing the Community Together to Work Toward Racial Justice
+Bringing the Community Together to Work Toward Racial Justice.

 We know achieving our goals for racial justice depend on understanding where we may have harmed or have caused harm—either through action or inaction.
-We understand that acknowledgment is not enough: We are working to transform those communities, through racial equity-based programs that address immediate needs, and policy advocacy to undo systemic racism and inequality.
+We understand that acknowledgment is not enough: We are working to transform communities through racial equity-based programs that address immediate needs, and policy advocacy to undo systemic racism and inequality.

 This is our work, even as we encourage others to find ways to be active participants in transforming our community.

 How are we advancing racial equity?
 The commitment is for it to show in all aspects of our work, including:

 Investing in community-based organizations that fight the effects of structural and institutional racism and reduce the inequities we see.